railwayapp/docs/src/pages/deploy/config-as-code.md

 ## Config Source Location

-On the deployment details page, all of the settings that a deploy went out with are shown.
+On the deployment details page, all the settings that a deployment went out with are shown.
 For settings that comes from a configuration file, there is a little file icon.
 Hovering over the icon will show exactly what part of the file the values originated from.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1666388941/docs/details-page-config-tooltip_jvy1qu.png"